stokeydev/cardgame/README.md

 ### **Unsolved Bugs**

-- The gap between the footer and the form on Support us page can look awkward on mobile view.
-I have to reduce the empty space in this instance.
+- The text sticks to half the page when on mobile view.
+I wasnt able to resolve this issue.
+It's awkard but doesn't get in the way of playing the game.
+- When I added bootstrap the card structure would overflow and I wasn't able to resolve this issue, hence why bootstrap wasn't added.

 ---